 You do get what you earn and because of that, there’s no need to feel sorry for Budke.
 It is pretty hard to dispute that logic from Brands.
 However, I will freely admit that I did and still do feel bad for Josh Budke for a couple of reasons.
 1.)
 I feel bad that Budke’s career ended in such negative fashion that it gave him a bitter taste in his mouth about wrestling.
 Budke had a brilliant career that he should feel proud of.
 It is so unfortunate that something like this documentary would put a wrench in his personal feelings for the sport.
 He deserved a better send off than that.
 Ok, so maybe he wouldn’t make the lineup, but the embarrassment he endured as a result of a documentary that aired on ESPN and prompted tons of fans to ridicule him for years?
 Come on.
 He didn’t deserve that.
 And 2.)
 I feel bad for him because I don’t think he knew what he had gotten himself into when he agreed to be interviewed.
 I don’t think he had any idea that agreeing to simply be interviewed by them would result in his entire career and reputation being tarnished to those who didn’t know better.
 It’s not right that so many wrestlers end on a sour note that sticks with them especially considering the blood, sweat and tears they sacrificed for years..
 My brother Justin had a great career and he couldn’t talk about wrestling for 10 years due to how bad his ending hurt his soul.
 It’s sad that so many wrestlers experience this.
 When a guy like Budke, a 3X state champ, calls it quits, he should feel proud of what he accomplished opposed to ashamed of himself because of how it ended, but that’s likely easier said than done in his case, for his situation was laid out in a manner in which constant reminders of the dark phase is a certainty.

 Budke was always one of my favorite wrestlers growing up and I have always refused to let “The Season” affect the way I perceive Josh Budke because I was always pretty confident that there was a lot of B.S. included to create dramatic effect.
 I felt like the entire Hawkeyes squad was misrepresented to some degree.
 I knew that team… knew many of them personally.
 Saw them all the time at college opens when I was wrestling at Loras.
-The Hawkeye wrestlers could most certainly be a grouchy crew at these events, but I don’t blame them for not wanting to discuss some forgotten AAU match they had from 1993 with some spazzy D3 guy that they forgot about.
+The Hawkeye wrestlers could most certainly be a grouchy crew at these events, but I don’t blame them for not wanting to discuss some forgotten AAU match they had from 1993 with some spazzy D3 guy like me that they forgot about.
 Outside these events though, every one of them that I ran into were fun to be around and good people.
 Not nearly as “robot-caveman” as the filmmakers would like you to believe.

 Josh Budke was nice enough to provide an inside look at his experiences while interacting with the crew who put The Season together.
 Josh Budke… a guy who dedicated a large portion of his life to wrestling and was sent off with media-ringworm.
 I think this man’s voice deserves to be heard.